Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_shadow_target_independent               1       // Whether the shadow should be able to target an independent player ttt_shadow_target_notify_mode               0       // How the shadow's target should be notified they have a shadow.
 0 - Don't notify.
 1 - Anonymously notify.
 2 - Identify the shadow. ttt_shadow_soul_link                        0       // Whether the shadow's soul should be linked to their target.
 0 - Disable.
 1 - Both shadow and target die if either is killed.
-2 - The shadow dies if their target is killed. ttt_shadow_weaken_health_to                 0       // How low to reduce the shadow's health to when they are outside of the target circle instead of killing them.
-Set to 0 to disable, meaning the shadow will be killed ttt_shadow_weaken_timer                     3       // How often (in seconds) to adjust the shadow's health when they are outside of the target circle ttt_shadow_can_see_jesters                  0       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to the shadow ttt_shadow_update_scoreboard                0       // Whether the shadow shows dead players as missing in action
+2 - The shadow dies if their target is killed. ttt_shadow_weaken_health_to                 0       // How low to reduce the Shadow's health to when they are outside of the target circle instead of their normal punishment.
+(Setting to 0 will use "ttt_shadow_failure_mode" instead.) ttt_shadow_weaken_timer                     3       // How often (in seconds) to adjust the shadow's health when they are outside of the target circle ttt_shadow_failure_mode                     0       // How to handle the shadow failing to stay near their target.
+0 - Kill them.
+1 - Change them to be a jester.
+2 - Change them to be a swapper.
+Not used when "ttt_shadow_weaken_health_to" is enabled. ttt_shadow_can_see_jesters                  0       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to the shadow ttt_shadow_update_scoreboard                0       // Whether the shadow shows dead players as missing in action